 Video: Me in Crochet Braids

-Click this video and see me talk about my faith, my life as a pastor’s wife and sport what is best hair for crochet braids …Freetress.
+Click this video and see me talk about my faith, my life as a pastor’s wife, and sport what is the best hair for crochet braids …Freetress.

 Below is my hair after a fresh wash and some gel.
 Crochet braids (and all protectives styles) help me keep my natural hair healthy and my curls strong.